In the world of crops, the dosage of fertilizers is entrusted to expert farmers, who refer to their personal experience and knowledge of vegetables.

 According to information released by the Doctor Max Grell, the co-developer of ChemPEGS, the machine works by measuring the level of ammonia present in the soil.

-By combining this information with weather conditions, soil pH and the time elapsed since the last fertilization, the instrument is able to record the precise amount of nitrogen present in the soil.
+By combining this information with weather conditions, soil pH and the time since the last fertilization, the instrument is able to record the precise amount of nitrogen present in the soil.

 In this way, it can predict how much nitrogen it will have in the next 12 days, and when it will be necessary to intervene with fertilizers.